 |Secretary – Shannon Wannagot (AUD)

 Shannon is a fifth year dual degree (Au.D./Ph.D.) doctoral student in the Department of Speech, Language, and Hearing Sciences.
 She received her B.A. in Communication Disorders from the University of Connecticut in 2012.
 She is a graduate assistant and teaches an undergraduate course, Introduction to Audiology.
 In addition to serving as an audiology student representative on ISAC, she is also an InCHIP Graduate Student Affiliate and Hear Here Hartford Board Member.
 Her research interests include speech in noise understanding, classroom acoustics, and pediatric aural rehabilitation.

 |Syed Alam (SOM)

 Syed is a third-year medical student at the University of Connecticut.
 He graduated with a degree in English from Boston College and is currently an editor of Anastomoses, the literary journal for the medical and dental schools at UConn.
 His academic interests include urology and oncology, and he has presented his work on bladder cancer at multiple national conferences.
 Outside of school, his interests include baseball and snowboarding.

 |Jessica Barrett (KINS)

-Jess is a third year doctoral student in the Department of Kinesiology.
+Jess is a fourth year doctoral student in the Department of Kinesiology.
 She received her BS from Springfield College in Athletic Training and her MSEd from Old Dominion University in Athletic Training Education.
 Her research interests include mentorship, women in athletic training, and new faculty socialization.
 At UConn her graduate assistantship includes teaching courses in the BS Athletic Training program.

 |Daniel Bergeron (AHS)